Escherbach/Seq-Roadmap/README.md

 Beyond this, it is possible that **surface amplification** (Illumina - bridge amplification) and **cyclic sequencing** could be integrated into the sequencing cartridge (as in the iSeq).
 However, as discussed in our chapter on , this may result in a platform that no longer meets our time-to-answer a cost requirements.

 [^1]: See [this 2016 WHO report]([url](https://apps.who.int/iris/rest/bitstreams/1060638/retrieve)https://apps.who.int/iris/rest/bitstreams/1060638/retrieve)
+[^3]: Large bacterial pathogen detection studies using metagenomic sequencing of DNA are relatively rare in the literature.
+Further studies in this area would provide a better understanding of the ability of a metagenomic sequencing based diagnostic platform to detect microbial pathogens through RNA alone.